 K. N. Toosi University of technology

-In this paper, the manipulation of the plasmon frequency by means of an external electric field investigated.
-The application of external electric field with convenient intensity is able to change the density of charge carriers in materials such as metals and semiconductors.
-This phenomenon can be used to design a tunable multi-range radiations detector.
-The formula of the density distribution of the electric charge carries as a function of the external electric field, the dimension, the initial density, and the temperature is proposed.
-The validity of this formula was tested by comparing it with Maxwell distribution function.
-An application of the formula on the formation of a hot point on the gp120-CD4 connection of HIV-1 and the host cell was considered as a practical example.
-At the end, the effects of the Johnson thermal noise and the coulomb shot noise are calculated in order to determine precisely the required external electric field.
+In this paper, plasmon frequency manipulation using an external electric field was investigated.
+Using an external electric field with the right intensity can change the density of charge carriers in materials such as metals and semiconductors.
+This phenomenon can be used to design a tunable multi-range radiation detector.
+The density distribution formula of electric charge carriers is proposed as a function of the external electric field, dimension, initial density, and temperature.
+The validity of this formula was tested by comparing it with the Maxwell distribution function.
+The use of the formula on the formation of a hot point on the gp120-CD4 connection of HIV-1 and host cells was considered as a practical example.
+Finally, the effects of Johnson thermal noise and shot Coulomb noise are calculated to accurately determine the external electric field required.